divs-2018/fws/README.md

-# Getting Started with Create React App
+# FWS Website Development Repo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- In development, a wbsite for a service that will provide video editing services

-## Available Scripts
+## Available React Scripts

 In the project directory, you can run: